DATASHEET KXC-KN1, KXC-KN2

 Maintenance

-Maintenance and care of the cylinders or the entire lock should be performed 1x per year.
-Also make sure that all door components move freely.
+Maintenance and care of the cylinders or the entire lock should be performed at least once a year (more often in case of heavy use).
+Care must be taken to ensure that all door components move smoothly.

 Signaling